paritytech/substrate-api-sidecar/README.md

 export SAS_SUBSTRATE_TYPES=/path/to/my-chains-types.json
 ```

-### Calculating Fee's Config

-- `SAS_SUBSTRATE_MIN_CALC_FEE_VERSION`: For chains that are not 'Polkadot', 'Kusama', or 'Westend', if you    choose to opt out or have previous runtimes that do not require calculating fee's you may specify a minimum version.
-Every runtime under that minimum version will not calculate any fees.
-This is used for the `/blocks` endpoint.

 ### Logging

 -   `SAS_LOG_LEVEL`: the lowest priority log level to surface, defaults to `info`.
 Tip: set to `http`